Geoffrey Farmer

-Life

 Early career

-Farmer was born on Eagle Island, BC in 1967.
+Farmer was born at St. Paul's Hospital in Vancouver, BC in 1967 and grew up in the Dundarave neighbourhood of West Vancouver, BC.
 His career as an artist was unplanned, but he attended an art class with his sister when he was 21 and became interested.
 He received his art training at the San Francisco Art Institute (1991-1992) and Emily Carr University (1993).

 Art practice

 Geoffrey Farmer creates installation-based artworks to create intersections of personal and lived experiences.
 He uses a combination of a broad range of elements, including: drawing, photography, video, sculpture, performance, found materials, and sometimes sound, bronze casting and waterworks.
 His work offers a subtle take on the legacies of minimalist and postminimalist art.
 Minimalism emphasized the artwork's ability to instill in the viewer a powerful sense of their own presence; Farmer's work begins with this idea of the art gallery as a site of phenomenological experience.
 Postminimalism represents a refinement of minimalism in the way it emphasizes the role the gallery context plays in creating the meaning of an artwork.
 Farmer adds to both traditions by focusing on the nature of meaning itself, emphasizing its fragility.
 He devises ways of fostering engagement with his work.
 Whereas minimalist artists, such as Donald Judd and Dan Flavin, were said by art critic Michael Fried to theatricalize the gallery-going experience, Farmer uses the idioms of theatre and performance as analogies of the process of meaning.
 This places him within the international trend, in which "installation art is a theatrical set without a stage play to give it meaning."
 For instance, Farmer's piece Hunchback Kit (2000-7 at the Tate uses a hard shell case with custom foam insert to house props for staging performances of The Hunchback of Notre Dame.

 Farmer creates the art exhibition as a set of components made available for the viewer's interpretation.
 In this process, he casts himself in the role of the 'artist', continuing to add to and transform an exhibition during the time it is on view.
 In For Every Jetliner Used in an Artwork… (2006), for instance, Farmer presented a video in the exhibition of himself working to alter an installation during the night while the show is closed.
 By explicitly portraying the exhibition as being 'in process', Farmer ensures that "a degree of openness and instability is built in to his work."
 According to Mark Clintberg writing in The Drawing Room, London for Canadian Art International Farmer's work The Last Two Million Years (2007), takes the ephemerality of time as its theme, making small delicate sculptures from the pages of an Encyclopedia.
 Creating hybrid figurative objects out of disparate historical time periods, Farmer undoes the fixity of museum display and the agreed sequence of historical events.

 In A Way Out of the Mirror (2017), he added bronze casting and waterworks to the list of materials he uses and transformed the site into an open-air stage.